+At the time of the test pit excavations and sampling operations, groundwater was not encountered in any of the test pits.
+Seasonal "perched" groundwater conditions may develop on top of the shallow bedrock encountered at the site.
 Seasonal and longer-term groundwater fluctuations of 1.0 to 2.0 feet should be anticipated.
 The highest seasonal levels will generally occur during the late spring and summer months.
-Depending on the time of year construction occurs, the moderately shallow groundwater levels could affect construction of the building.